Venue: OCAT Shenzhen, Exhibition Hall A, Exhibition Hall B

-Shi Hantao, born in 1973, Shanghai, is the Director of Research and Education Department at Shanghai Project.
+Born in 1973, Shanghai, is the Chief Coordinator of the 12th Shanghai Biennale, and was the Director of Research and Education Department at Shanghai Project.
 Shi used to work at Ray Art Center, Rockbund Art Museum, Chronus Art Center, and EPSON Image Space.
 He had developed numerous exhibitions and public programs in the fields of photography, contemporary art, and visual cultural studies.
 In 2002, Shi founded the Origin Gallery, which was one of the first Chinese galleries dedicated to photography; he was awarded as the “Curator of the Year” in 2005 in Lianzhou International Photo Festival; in 2008, he received his Master degree in “Arts Administration and Policy” at the School of the Art Institute of Chicago.
 His major curatorial experience includes: Absent Minded (Lianzhou, 2005), Discomforting Anxieties (New York, 2008), Welcome to the Birdhead’s World (Lianzhou, 2010), Trace II (Dali, 2011), Commemorating Shanghai 1980s (Lanzhou, 2012; Shanghai, 2013).
 His publications include Body-Gender-Photography, Photography as a Multi-dimensional Field; the other writing and translation works have been extensively published in the anthologies and magazines, including Photo-Society-Space, Shanghai-Image-City, Chinese Photography, China Photo Press, Book Town, Art China, Art World, etc.

 Born in Switzerland in 1983, Anne Golaz graduated from the Photography Masters Program of the Aalto University of Art and Design, Helsinki in 2013, where she completed her thesis On Photobooks and Narratives.
 She also studied at the Photography School in Vevey and in 2012 spent six months at the School of Visual Arts in New York.
 Her work deals mainly with the representation of rural communities, exploring our evolving relations with nature and our complex sense of belonging to a place.
 Her series Chasses (Hunting Games) was published by Infolio in 2010 and was selected for the Aperture Portfolio Prize in New York.
 Her Finnish series Metsästä (From The Woods) was published by Kehrer Verlag and was selected as one of the best Photobooks of 2012 by the Aperture-Paris Photo First Book Award.
 Anne Golaz is also a member of the Finnish artists’ collective Maanantai, and has contributed to their common projects, Nine Nameless Mountains, published in 2013.
 She currently has several projects ongoing mainly between Switzerland and the North of Finland, where she lives.
 In 2016 she was nominated for the Deutsche Börse Photography Prize and her new book, Corbeau (Raven), will be published by MACK in summer 2017.